OliverGebert/BasicPython/Games/Duck/documentation/ecosystemStory.md

 - birds can be duck types, gull or swans, they can fly, swim or duck
 - predators can be wolf and lynx, they can walk or hide
 - humans can be hunter or ranger, they can walk, sit or hide.
 They can have a gun, binocular or backsack, or all of which.
-- different creatures are attracted by different eco system states: humans are attracted by wheather condition and number of birds and predators. birds are attracted by other birds and absence of predators or humans. predators are attracted by birds and absence of humans.
+- different creatures are attracted by different eco system states: humans are attracted by weather condition and number of birds and predators.
+Birds are attracted by other birds and absence of predators or humans.
+Predators are attracted by birds and absence of humans.
-- eco system knows all creatures at lake side, wheather conditions, number of birds, humans and predators and total danger index.
+- eco system knows all creatures at lake side, weather conditions, number of birds, humans and predators and total danger index.

 # Implementation Detail

 ![PackageDiagram](./packages_Ecosystem.png)
+\begin{landscape}
 ![ClassDiagram](./classes_Ecosystem.png)
+\end{landscape}